adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

     });
     ```

-8. scroll fatigue
+8. scrolling fatigue

-   Using `beforeEach` function, reader needs to scroll up a lot to understand the set up.
+   With the use of `beforeEach` function, reader needs to scroll up a lot to understand the set up.
    To be more intuitively, consider creating a setup function with a proper name for readability.

 9. how to test a throwing error